 Hedda Hopper listed Judy as one of the stars who was rallying around the sick Dottie Ponedel.
 Dottie was Judy’s (and other stars’) makeup artist for years, giving her special brand of makeup and more than that, being a friend and confidant.

 Check out Meredith Ponedel’s recent wonderful book about Dottie.
-You can purchase it on Amazon here.
+Purchase it on Amazon here.

 December 12, 1956: Here’s an ad for the recent re-release of Decca’s “Cast Album” of songs from The Wizard of Oz, no doubt timed to take advantage of the film’s recent TV premiere and paired with songs from Disney’s Pinocchio.